What causes cellulite?

 Misinformation abounds about cellulite, and its causes could not be an exception.

-Caffeine and fizz (carbon dioxide) in soft drinks are widely, and erroneously, thought to be major causes.
+Caffeine and fizz (carbon dioxide) in soft drinks are widely - and erroneously - presented as the major causes by ignorant beauty writers.

 Below we list the 20 top causes of cellulite, in no exact order but with the most important/frequent causes towards the top and the lesser/more infrequent causes towards the bottom of the list.